QE1 Exam Preparation Course – Thursdays

 Click the following link to download an ICS file that you can import into your calendar app:

 The Medical Council of Canada Qualifying Exam Part 1 Study Group is facilitated by a moderator to assist IMGs to prepare for this examination.
-The current moderator is Dr. Faiza Saeed.
+The current moderator is Dr. Nuruddin Lakhani.
 These sessions are being offered online due to COVID-19.

 The MCCQE Part I is a summative examination that assesses the critical medical knowledge and clinical decision-making ability of a candidate at a level expected of a medical student who is completing his or her medical degree in Canada.
 The examination is based on the MCC Objectives, which are organized under the CanMEDS roles.
 Candidates graduating and completing the MCCQE Part I normally enter supervised practice.
 Aside from formal accreditation processes of the undergraduate and postgraduate education programs, the MCCQE Part I is the only national standard for medical schools across Canada and, therefore, is administered at the end of medical school.